 As of now, the revenue of the gaming industry is predicted to be $152.1 billion for the year 2019 (source: Forbes), and the breakdowns for different devices are as below:

 - Gaming Consoles: 32% (May grow faster than smartphone segment)

 - Browser: 2%

-Almost all of them require the game application to be downloaded on the respective device and run using the native hardware.
+Almost all of them require the game application to be downloaded on the respective device and run using native hardware.
 Perhaps, they have their requirements in terms of configuration, and gamers have to pay license fees to download them.
-Gaming consoles seem to be the first choice for gaming enthusiasts so far with smartphone banking on their omnipresence.
+Gaming consoles seem to be the first choice for gaming enthusiasts so far with smartphones banking on their omnipresence.